ae2079/character-analyzer/README.md

 - AI-powered sorting of results using OpenAI
 - History of last 5 processed files
 - Results persistence using local storage
-- Docker containerization for easy deployment

 ## Prerequisites

 - Node.js 20.x or later
 - npm or yarn
-- Docker (for containerized deployment)
+- Docker and Docker Compose (for containerized deployment)
 - OpenAI API key

 ## Local Development